MathiasOlsen-git/MathiasOlsen-git/README.md

 This page provides a clear overview of sales performance, identifies top and bottom-performing products, and highlights seasonal trends.

 ![Sales Performance](images/git2.PNG)

+This page of the Chocolate Sales Power BI report focuses on sales performance analysis across sales representatives, products, and regions.

+What's Included?
+Top 5 Sellers (Pie Chart): Visualizes the top-performing salespeople by total revenue share.

+Sales Over Time per Salesperson (with Trend Line): Displays individual sales trends over time, with an overall trend line to identify general performance patterns.

+Sales and Shipments by Salesperson: Highlights total sales per individual alongside the number of shipments made.

+Product Sales by Region: A heatmap-style matrix showing how each chocolate product performs in Americas, APAC, and Europe.

+Salesperson Performance by Region: Compares how each salesperson performs across different regions.

+Purpose
+This page aims to provide insights into:

+Which salespeople drive the most revenue

+Regional product preferences and market strengths

+Performance trends over time

+The relationship between number of shipments and total sales

+Tools & Techniques
+Power BI

+DAX for calculated measures and KPIs

+Custom visuals for clarity and interactivity

+Conditional formatting to highlight performance differences